Our People

 Te Manawaroa Teinakore

-Pou Whakahihiri — Co-Lead, Graduate Support and Pathways
+Pou Whakahihiri — Lead, Graduate Support and Pathways

 Iwi: Tainui, Waikato, Ngāti Hauā